jngrad/espresso/doc/sphinx/installation.rst

 The build system of |es| uses CMake to compile software easily on a wide range of platforms.

-Users who only need a "default" installation of |es| and have an account on the `Gitpod <https://gitpod.io>`__ platform can build the software automatically in the cloud and skip this chapter.
-For more details on running |es| in Gitpod, go to section :ref:`Running in the cloud`.
+Users who only need a "default" installation of |es| and have a GitHub account can build the software automatically in the cloud and directly go to section :ref:`Using Codespaces`.

 Quickstart
 ----------